dv/nanoc.ws/content/docs/nanoc-4-upgrade-guide.md

         [new_item('Hello', {}, '/hello/')]
       end

+* If you use the static data source, disable it for now and follow the extended upgrade instructions below.

 ## Extended upgrade guide

 This section describes how to upgrade a site to identifiers with extensions and glob patterns.
 For details, see the [identifiers and patterns](/docs/reference/identifiers-and-patterns/) page.